lino-framework/presto/docs/specs/cal.rst

 Workflow
 ========

+Presto uses the :mod:`lino_xl.lib.cal.workflows.voga` workflow, but with some
+customizations:

+- Add a calendar entry state "missed" (which means that the *client* missed the appointment).
+- Don't refuse to mark an entry as "took place" when a guest (a worker) is still "invited".

 >>> rt.show(cal.EntryStates)
 ====== ============ =============== ============= ================= ======== =================== =========
  Wert   name         Text            Button text   Gäste ausfüllen   Stabil   nicht blockierend   No auto